LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Introduction

-Former works like Metashift~\cite{liang2022metashift} and NICO++~\cite{zhang2022nico} have constructed image datasets including the subpopulation information, which organizes the images with respect to some extra attributes, and can be viewed as a "class-attribute-subpopulation" structure.
+Former works like Metashift~\cite{liang2022metashift} and NICO++~\cite{zhang2022nico} have constructed image datasets including the subpopulation information, which organizes the images with respect to some extra attributes, and can be viewed as a class-, attribute-, subpopulation-layer structure.
 The problem of such a structure is ignoring the category of attributes (or \textit{Dimension}), leading to attribute inconsistency and confusion.
-To solve this issue, we introduce a "class-dimension-attribute-subpopulation" structure.
-The comparison of the two structures can be seen in Fig. \ref{fig:demo1}.
+To solve this issue, we introduce a class-, dimension-, attribute-, and subpopulation-layer structure.
+The comparison of the two structures can be seen in Figure. \ref{fig:demo1}.
 By articulating the classification dimensions, this improved structure provides more nuanced attribute assignments.

-Automatically identifying subpopulation structures within image datasets presents a significant challenge.
+Identifying descriptive information within a dataset often requires large amounts of human manufacture~\cite{liang2022metashift,zhang2022nico}, which urges the need of automatic workflows to complete the subpopulation structure discovery.
+However, automatically identifying subpopulation structures within image datasets presents a significant challenge.
 The approach must be capable of extracting key information from images and summarizing essential content from extensive texts.
 Furthermore, it necessitates comprehensive world knowledge, enabling a broad understanding of various aspects of the datasets, including diverse categories, common attributes, and the relationships between dimensions and attributes.